 After serving as a Pastoral Intern for one year, Carol served as Minister to Youth from 2007-2016 where she focused on youth’s community development, pastoral care, faith formation, rites of passage, missional partnerships, and seminary-student internships.
 She spent a year in Durham, North Carolina, 2016-2017, as her husband completed his training in orthopedics.
 Carol returned to Highland in 2017 to serve as Associate Pastor for Faith Formation and Congregational Engagement.

 Outside of Highland, Carol served for three years as Membership Coordinator, President-Elect, and President of the CBF Youth Ministry Network Executive Board.
 Carol has written summer camp curriculum for Passport Youth Camp and blogs for Baptist Women in Ministry, Youth Ministry Conversations, D365 Devotional, CBF Blog, and CBF on Patheos.

-Life outside of work with three sons (James, Collier, and Walt), work on her Doctor of Ministry degree at Duke Divinity School, also includes squeezing in time to run, cook, listen to podcasts, and connect with friends.
+Life outside of work is busy as a mother of three sons (James, Collier, and Walt), and as one who loves to run, cook, listen to podcasts, and connect with friends.
 Carol blogs here.

 Kathy Collier, Minister of Music and Worship

 Kathy wins the “longevity-at-Highland” award as she has attended or worked with us since the ‘80s.
 A Paducah, KY native, Kathy earned her Music Education degree from Murray State University and then a Piano Performance degree from the University of Kentucky.
 After a committed, thirty-year career as a music educator, Kathy felt the pull to join Highland’s staff in 2007.